pfsense/docs/source/usermanager/freeradius-2-x-package.rst

 Related Articles
 ^^^^^^^^^^^^^^^^

-Many topics have been moved from this article to related entries on the wiki to cut down on the total length.
 Refer to the following articles for more information on the listed topics:

 -  :doc:`Testing FreeRADIUS </usermanager/testing-freeradius>`
 -  :doc:`Plain MAC Authentication with FreeRADIUS </usermanager/plain-mac-authentication-with-freeradius>`